dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The response is a vector comprising records with a `token_id` as first element and an `Ok` variant with the transaction index for the success case or an `Err` variant indicating an error as second element.

 An ICRC-7 ledger implementation does not need to keep track of expired approvals in its memory.
 This is important to help constrain unlimited growth of ledger memory over time.
 Of course, all historic approvals are contained in the block history the ledger creates.

+An `Unauthorized` error is returned in case the caller is not authorized to perform this action on the token, e.g., because it does not own the token or the token is not in the account `from_subaccount`.

 The `created_at_time` parameter indicates the time (as nanoseconds since the UNIX epoch in the UTC timezone) at which the client constructed the transaction.
 The ledger SHOULD reject transactions that have `created_at_time` argument too far in the past or the future, returning `variant { TooOld }` and `variant { CreatedInFuture = record { ledger_time = ... } }` errors correspondingly.